If you’d like to listen, click the podcast above for12’ish minutes of me hamming it up!

 To get to there, walk west on Dundas past all the glitzy billboards until you get to Bay.
 At the lights, cross to the west side and head north.
 Just past the line up at Tetsu’s Japanese Cheesecake Factory, watch for the entrance door on your left.
 Walk through and into the waiting area, and then take a right toward the glass doors.
-They’ll spill you out into the loading zone where you can find the right platform for your bus.
+They’ll spill you out into the loading zone and the right platform for your bus.

 At this station on Tuesday, June 13, fifty or so people stood in a queue that stretched the length of Platform 11, waiting to board the 7:15am Greyhound to Kitchener-Waterloo.

 I was one of those people, and I was not happy.
 I shouldn’t have been in the line up.

 Where I should have been was at Pearson Airport, queuing up to board the 7:55am Air Canada flight back to my No fixed address life.
 It didn’t help my dour mood that outside the terminal a tagline on a giant billboard reminded me of that fact… “Discover lobster, surfing and an ocean of possibilities.
 Discover your perfect Nova Scotia.”

 Goddess.
 I’d just left Waterloo after spending five days readying my house for new tenants, and all I wanted was to go home to Nova Scotia.
 But there I was filling my nose with carbon monoxide while standing in a line up on Platform 11 with a motley crew of rag-tag strangers.

 In front of me, a pink-haired woman stamped out a pre-7am smoke, while an impatient 20-something beard be-decked hipster tried to slip into the front of the line.
 A disapproving headshake from the driver sent him scurrying away, bag in tow.